jpcrowther-cloud/midi-command-studio-docs/README.md

 - Musicians who want to reuse MIDI hardware outside a DAW
 - Power users building MIDI controller macros for Windows workflows
 - Users looking for a Stream Deck alternative using MIDI hardware they already own
+- Anyone who wants to get more practical use from a MIDI controller, keyboard, or control surface

 ## Core Capabilities